MitchellTesla/Ethereum_2.0/README.md

 Ethereum is the permissionless, non-hierarchical network of computers (nodes) which build and come to consensus on an ever-growing series of "blocks", or batches of transactions, known as the blockchain.

 # Check 'Projects' for more detailed information on the ETH 2.0 protocol.
-(reference: DevLab3 repo for libraries of Solidity smart-contracts and reference guides)
+(Reference: DevLab3 repo for libraries of Solidity smart-contracts and reference guides)

 This repository is in the early days of construction for the Eth 2.0 upgrade.